Rear end collisions are the most common type of car accident in the United States.

 - Broken ribs

-- Upper limb injuries – arm, wrist, or hand
+- Upper body injuries – arm, wrist, or hand

-- Lower limb injuries – knee, leg, ankle, or foot
+- Lower body injuries – knee, leg, ankle, or foot

 The problem with some of these injuries is that they aren’t always readily apparent after a wreck.
 In addition, injuries like whiplash, disc injuries and other neck issues can be hard to prove.